-The best technique for understanding any survey results is to visualize them.
+The best technique for understanding any assessment or survey results is to visualize them.
 You can display survey results in different forms from simple charts to presentations, video infographics, and more.

-In this post, we will take a closer look at the top 5 ways to effectively present your survey results.
+In this post, we will take a closer look at the top 5 ways to effectively present your assessment or survey results.

 1. Using charts

 Good charts convey information easily and quickly to the audience, whereas a bad chart leaves you confused.
 They highlight the salient characteristics of the assessment results and deliver a convenient method to compare different sets of it.
 Whether you want to show a relationship, highlight a trend, or make a comparison, charts help the users in understanding what you’re talking about.

 Have a look at the images below of both good charts and bad charts.

 There are several chart types such as bar graph, line graph, Venn diagram, pie chart, and more.
 Different situations require different chart types for a simple and clear presentation of the assessment or survey assessment results you’ve collected.
 For this, you need to pick the chart that best fits your situation.

 Bar charts are a type of graph used to display and compare the number, frequency, or other measures for different discrete categories of data.

 Bar charts are one of the most commonly used types of graphs because they are simple to create and very easy to interpret.
 They are also a flexible chart type and there are several variations of the standard bar chart including horizontal bar charts, grouped or component charts, and stacked bar charts.

 Bar graphs are best used to compare things between different groups or to track changes over time.
 However, when trying to measure change over time, bar graphs are best when the changes are larger.